FranciscoLoncq/Covid-19-Data-Exploration-SQL/README.md

 # Covid-19-Data-Exploration-SQL
 ## Overview
-This project explores Covid-19 deaths and vaccination data from the source [Dataset: CovidDeaths](https://ourworldindata.org/covid-deaths) This exploratory analysis looks to obtain insights on how the pandemic affected differently each region of the world.
+This project explores Covid-19 deaths and vaccination data from the source [OurWorldInData:CovidDeaths](https://ourworldindata.org/covid-deaths) This exploratory analysis looks to obtain insights on how the pandemic affected differently each region of the world.
 ## Analysis
 Overview of Achievements in the Project: